l-ra/openeet/java/README.md

 * generate valid signed SOAP message
 * send the request to the playground endpoint
 * receive response containing FIK
+* setup custom trust manager defaulting to included JKS with the right CA certificates

 # Build